Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

         [Software stacks ][softwarestacks] page.

     !!! failure "Known issue"
-        We have run into cases where this list is incomplete.
-This is caused by the non-standard way in which the Cray programming environment uses Lmod and also by the way the software stack needs to be installed next to the programming environment rather than integrated with it
+        We have run into cases where the output of the `module spider` command is incomplete.
+This is caused
+        by the non-standard way in which the Cray programming environment uses Lmod and also by the way the software stack needs to be installed next to the programming environment rather than integrated with it